 scroll to get the free pattern & tutorial

 Drake the sock dragon has more parts to sew and attach.
 To make things easier, I have provided some templates for the arms, feet, wings, and spikes for this dragon toy.
-For the free sock dragon templates and instructions, download them below.
+For the free dragon templates and instructions, download them below.

 If it’s too time-consuming to sew so many little parts, you can always make the wings and spikes from felt.
 Trace out the spikes on a piece of felt, cut it out in 1 piece and sew it on.
 Easy-peasy!

 Oh, do you hear that?
 Drake the sock dragon is giggling and saying “HUG ME”.
-So quickly, get this free dragon sewing pattern today and start sewing Drake and other sock dragons too.
+So quickly, get this free dragon sewing pattern today and start sewing Drake and other sock animals too.
 Then, you will find yourself smiling non-stop every day.
 Don’t forget to show us your sock dragon in your craft home!

 - Sock (crew length), adult size, solid color, 1 pair